php-fig/fig-standards/proposed/http.md

  * When implementing the Countable interface, implementations MUST return the
  * number of values in the list of header values.
  */
-interface HeaderValuesInterface extends \Countable, \Traversable, \ArrayAccess {
+interface HeaderFieldValuesInterface extends \Countable, \Traversable, \ArrayAccess {
     /**
      * Convert the header values to a string, concatenating multiple values